mbogautdinov/FCL_projects/README.md

-# FCL_projects
+# FCL projects
-1st course FCL 2023
+of Fundamental and Computational Linguistics' undergraduate /marat bogautdinov